- Mescaline is the active component of peyote. It can be drawn out and made into pills or liquid. A synthetic form of mescaline can also be created.

 - sweating or shivering

-Among indigenous populations, peyote is believed to have medical properties as well.
+Among indigenous populations, peyote is believed to have medical properties.
 It’s been said to aid in the treatment of everything from toothaches to diabetes.
-But there is an overwhelming lack of scientific research on these purported benefits.
+But there is little scientific research on these purported benefits.

 The long-term effects of peyote are also poorly understood.
-Researchers have found no link between long-term peyote use and psychological or mental defects.
+According to the National Institute on Drug Abuse, there is no link between long-term peyote use and psychological or intellectual disabilities.
 However, frequent users may experience flashbacks.

 Peyote isn’t thought to be addictive.
-Scientists have not found evidence of psychological or physical addiction.
+Scientists at the Center for Substance and Research Abuse haven’t found evidence of psychological or physical addiction.
 However, users can build a tolerance with frequent peyote use.
-When this happens, they need more and more of the mescaline to have the same effects over time.
+When this happens, over time they need increasingly more of the mescaline to have the same effects.

-Just how many people abuse peyote and mescaline as recreational drugs is unknown.
-In surveys of drug use, these substances are normally excluded.
-According to one survey from the National Institute on Drug Abuse, 7.8 percent of high school seniors in 2008 reported using hallucinogens other than LSD, a group that would include peyote and psilocybin (“magic mushrooms”).
+Just how many people use peyote as a recreational drug is unknown.
+In surveys of drug use, it’s normally excluded.
+According to one survey reported by the National Institute on Drug Abuse, 6 percent of high school seniors reported using LSD or other hallucinogens, which would include peyote.

 Under U.S. federal law, recreational use of peyote is illegal.
 According to the Drug Enforcement Administration, it has no real medical uses and the highest risk of abuse.
 Ceremonial or religious use is permitted under certain conditions.
 Members of the Native American Church, a recognized religious institution, are an exception to the ban.
 Tribal members can use ceremonial peyote without fear of federal penalties.

 States may have their own specific peyote laws.
-But they’re required to adhere to the federal regulations, limiting legitimate religious use of peyote.
+But they’re required to adhere to the federal regulations, limiting the use of peyote to legitimate religious use.

 Religious use of peyote is still common among certain indigenous groups.
 The Native American Church, the Huichol Indians of Mexico, and other Native Americans consider the plant and its effects sacred.
-Users have taken peyote to encourage visions and spiritual experiences for centuries.
+For centuries people have taken peyote to encourage visions and spiritual experiences.